OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/high-availability.md

 OpenVidu Enterprise offers a High Availability (HA) deployment option in AWS, with replication of all nodes and load balancing for clients.
 It is made up of 2 different AWS Auto-Scaling groups, managing the 2 different types of nodes of [OpenVidu's Master-Worker architecture](openvidu-pro/scalability/#openvidu-pro-architecture).

-The main difference between a regular OpenVidu Pro deployment and OpenVidu Enterprise HA deployment is the replication of Master Nodes.
-In the image below, on the left a regular OpenVidu Pro deployment and on the right an OpenVidu Enterprise HA deployment:
+The main difference between an OpenVidu Enterprise Single Master deployment and an OpenVidu Enterprise HA deployment is the replication of Master Nodes.
+In the image below, on the left an OpenVidu Enterprise Single Master deployment and on the right an OpenVidu Enterprise HA deployment:

 <div class="row">
     <div class="pro-gallery" style="margin: 25px 15px 25px 15px">